 Beacon Ambulatory Surgery Center Visitor Status Update: Starting Monday, May 23, Beacon’s Ambulatory Surgery Centers will allow 1 visitor per patient in the waiting rooms.
 Both vaccinated and non-vaccinated patients are still required to wear a mask.
 Our staff will also be required to wear a mask in the surgery center setting.
 We appreciate your cooperation and patience as we continue to navigate through the effects of COVID-19.

 Beacon Orthopaedics and Sports Medicine offers patients the option to have their orthopedic surgical procedure performed in the Ambulatory Surgery Centers (ASCs) at the Summit Woods or Beacon West locations.
 We also offer hand & wrist surgeries to be performed at our outpatient Clifton Hand Surgery Center, in partnership with TriHealth.
 Our ASCs provide patients with the ability to have their surgery in a safe environment outside of the stress at a hospital operating room.
+In an outpatient setting, patients also typically go home the same day or sooner than surgeries taking place in a hospital setting.
 The ASCs have a unique setting with viewing rooms where families can see the OR environment and watch the procedure being performed.
 Each family is accompanied by a viewing room attendant that explains the procedures step by step.

 Mother Daughter Duo Undergo ACL Surgery with Dr. Cha